bbatsov/batsov.com/_posts/2021-11-27-a-decade-with-jekyll.md

 Don't get me wrong, though - Jekyll is not standing still and it's certainly a more capable tool than it used to be in 2011:

-- Jekyll plugins simplified a lot of common tasks (e.g. Atom feeds, pagination)
+- Jekyll plugins simplified a lot of common tasks (e.g. Atom feeds, pagination, redirects)
 - Working with themes is much easier than it used to be.
 I think distributing themes as gems (Ruby libraries) was a wonderful idea.
 - [kramdown](https://kramdown.gettalong.org/) has been the default Markdown parser for a while now and it's great.